Raspberry PI VPN Server with PiVPN

 sudo apt install mutt

 You will also need a basic configuration.
-From your user home, you need to crete folders to store cache and an empty file for certificates:
+From your user home, you need to create folders to store cache and an empty file for certificates:

 mkdir -p .mutt/cache/headers mkdir .mutt/cache/bodies